vindarel/lisp-journey/content/pythonVSlisp.md

 ## Interactivity

-**Python**: we typically restart everything at each code change, we use breakpoints: this takes some time, is boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
-We might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.
+*Python*: we typically restart everything at each code change, we use
+ breakpoints: this takes some time, it is boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
+We might get a prompt on an exception (with Werkzeug, with `-m pdb`), we might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.

-**Common Lisp**: everything is so more interactive in the REPL.
+*Common Lisp*: everything is more interactive in the REPL.
 Even developing web apps.
 On an error, we get an interactive debugger with the stacktrace in our editor, we press `v` and voilà, we are at the problematic line.
 We can of course catch errors to avoid the debugger, or disable it with global settings.
 We don't need to restart any process.
 The variables